-In this section, we propose a measure to quantify the quality of each preference pair ($y_w, y_l$) based on the distinction between the preferred ($y_w$) and inferior ($y_l$) samples~\cite{Secrets_RLHF_II_2024}.
+In this section, we propose a measure to quantify the quality of each preference pair ($y_w, y_l$) based on the distinction between the preferred ($y_w$) and inferior ($y_l$) samples~\citep{Secrets_RLHF_II_2024}.
 Specifically, we introduce a quality-based weighting factor $w_{\text{qual}}$ for the preference pair ($y_w, y_l$) that is defined as:

-\nobreak where $S_w$ and $S_l$ are the scalar quality scores for the preferred ($y_w$) and inferior ($y_l$) responses, derived from prior knowledge that reflects human preferences, either through human annotations, strong proprietary models (such as GPT-4~\cite{GPT4_2023}), or domain-specific reward models.
-Score sources in this work are detailed in~\cref{sec:experiments}, where we observe that stronger providers generally yield better results. $\sigma$ denotes the sigmoid function to ensure $w_{\text{qual}}\!\in\![0,1]$, and the factor $\eta$ is used to adjusts the score margin $(S_w\!-\!S_l)$ to an appropriate scale.
-In this work, $\eta$ is consistent across models and~datasets.
+where $S_{w}$ and $S_{l}$ are the scalar quality scores for the preferred and inferior responses, derived from prior knowledge that reflects human preferences, either through human annotations, strong proprietary models (such as GPT-4~\citep{GPT4_2023}), or domain-specific reward models.
+Score sources in this work are detailed in~\cref{sec:experiments}, where we observe that better data quality yields better results. $\sigma$ denotes the sigmoid function to ensure $w_{\text{qual}}\!\in\![0,1]$, and the scalar factor $\eta$ is used to adjust the score margin $(S_{w}\!-\!S_{l})$ to an appropriate scale.
+In this work, $\eta$ is consistent across models and datasets.

-A large score margin $(S_w\!-\!S_l)$ implies confident preference, making $w_{\text{qual}}$ close to 1 and amplifying the training signal of this preference pair.
-A small margin indicates ambiguity, leading $w_{\text{qual}}$ to minimize, filtering noisy or uncertain pairs and enhancing the robustness of training.
+A large score margin $(S_{w}\!-\!S_{l})$ implies confident preference, making $w_{\text{qual}}$ close to 1 and amplifying the training signal of this preference pair.
+A small margin indicates ambiguity, leading $w_{\text{qual}}$ to minimize, filtering noisy or uncertain pairs, and enhancing the robustness of training.